bleedmaster/.../technical-notes/TN-002-Independent-Bleed-Extension-per-Page-Side.md

 # Theoretical Scalability

-The underlying geometric model itself is scale-independent.
+The underlying implementation model itself is scale-independent.

 The construction remains mathematically identical regardless of the chosen dimensions or scaling factors.